 You can use a cloud disk to create a multi-pod StatefulSet.
 The sample YAML file is as follows:

 The apiVersion of the resource object varies based on the cluster Kubernetes version.
 You can run the command

 kubectl api-versionsto view the apiVersion of the current resource object.

-yaml apiVersion: apps/v1 kind: StatefulSet metadata: name: web spec: serviceName: "nginx" replicas: 3 template: metadata: labels: app: nginx spec: terminationGracePeriodSeconds: 10 containers: - name: nginx image: nginx ports: - containerPort: 80 name: web volumeMounts: - name: www mountPath: /usr/share/nginx/html volumeClaimTemplates: # the system automatically creates a PVC and then automatically creates a PV. - metadata: name: www spec: accessModes: [ "ReadWriteOnce" ] storageClassName: cloud-premium resources: requests: storage: 10Gi
+apiVersion: apps/v1 kind: StatefulSet metadata: name: web spec: serviceName: "nginx" replicas: 3 template: metadata: labels: app: nginx spec: terminationGracePeriodSeconds: 10 containers: - name: nginx image: nginx ports: - containerPort: 80 name: web volumeMounts: - name: www mountPath: /usr/share/nginx/html volumeClaimTemplates: # the system automatically creates a PVC and then automatically creates a PV. - metadata: name: www spec: accessModes: [ "ReadWriteOnce" ] storageClassName: cloud-premium resources: requests: storage: 10Gi